 How many films have those cliché ‘girl’s night in’ scenes complete with face masks and plenty of pampering?
 Yes, it’s a cliché but who cares!
 Treat you and your friend to a healthy dose of pampering.
 It’s the perfect way to spend an evening or lazy afternoon if you or your friend are on your period.
 Select a guilty pleasure film on Netflix (Clueless is always a winner) and grab some indulgent products.
-This Miss Patisserie is ideal with tons of cruelty-free and vegan products.
+Our soothing charcoal face mask is the perfect companion to your self-care, pamper evenings!

 Much Needed Motivation